flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 ## Developer and Contributor Expectations

-For our developer community, we are excited to open up the A380X project to external contributors through our GitHub repository.
+For our developer community, we have been excited to open up the A380X project to external contributors through our GitHub repository.
 If you're a developer eager to make an impact, this is your chance to join the FlyByWire team in shaping the future of this iconic aircraft.
 We welcome contributions, bug fixes, and system enhancements, and will provide guidelines on how to collaborate effectively.

 As always all are welcome, and we are always willing to share knowledge and experience to those who are willing and eager to learn.

 ## A380X Features and Capabilities

 With the above in mind, we shall detail what you will be able to do in the A380X on alpha preview release.
 Our developers have taken extreme care and time to ensure that we will feature several core systems allowing an immersive flight experience from the beginning.

-These include:

 #### Flight Management and Navigation Systems